 The main KPI to be measured for our customers, is the value of emissions per transported car per 1000 km.
-Through the novel ship concept Vindskip®, we will achieve this goal and offer the market’s lowest emission for sea transport available in the Deep Sea Car Carrier segment.

 The Vindskip® design features a dynamic fuel-saving system using wind, cruise control and weather routing.
 Together, these can yield an estimated reduction in fuel consumption of up to 60 per cent.